heebrymovic/Frontend-Dependency/README.md

 # Frontend-Dependency
-Frontend Library and Frameworks Depency for your project
+Frontend Libraries Dependency for your Web Interface project